 Sl.
 No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 1.
-Securities Lending and Borrowing Permissible Upto 20% Clause 12.11 2.
-Equity and/or Debt Derivatives for non-hedging purposes Permissible Upto 50% of total equity/total debt assets Clause 12.25 3.
+Securities Lending Permissible Upto 20% Clause 12.11 2.
+Equity Derivatives for nonhedging Permissible Upto 50% of total Clause 12.25 purposes equity assets 3.
 Securitized Debt Permissible Upto 20% Clause 12.15 4.
 Overseas Securities Permissible Upto 30% Clause 12.19 5.
-ReITS and InVITS Permissible Upto 10% Clause 12.21 6.
-AT1 (Additional Tier 1) and AT2 (Additional Tier 2) Bonds Permissible Upto 10% of the NAV of the debt portfolio Clause 12.2 7.
-Any other instrument - a.
-Structured Obligations/Credit Enhancements' Permissible Upto 10% Clause 12.3 b.
-Repo transactions in Corporate Debt Securities Permissible Upto 10% Clause 12.18 c.
+ReITS and InVITS Permissible Upto 10% of its Clause 12.21 NAV in the units of REIT and InvITs 6.
+AT 1 (Additional Tier 1) and AT 2 Permissible Upto 10% of the Clause 12.2 (Additional Tier 2) Bonds NAV of the debt portfolio 7.
+Any other instrument a.
+Repo transactions in Corporate Debt Permissible Upto 10% Clause 12.18 Securities b.
+Covered Call positions Permissible Clause 12.25.8 c.
 Deposits in Scheduled commercial bank Permissible Clause 12.16 d.
-Credit Default Swap Permissible upto 10% Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time.
+Credit Default Swap Not Permissible Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. e.
+Structured Obligation/Credit Not Permissible Clause 12.3 Enhancement